 There is growing concern in our country regarding a lack of qualified applicants for jobs that require a STEM/STEAM skill set.
-This concern has spilled over to the education community and lead to an emphasis on STEM – science, technology, engineering and mathematics – with the addition of the arts to promote creative and innovative thinking.
+The need for students with a STEAM skill set has lead to an emphasis on science, technology, engineering and mathematics – with the addition of the arts to promote creative and innovative thinking.

 We know that it is important to start early, even before a child enters kindergarten, to nurture interests and activities that will spark STEM thinking skills.
 Research, that shows us brain growth during the first 5 years is critical, also indicates that the brain is particularly receptive to learning math and logic during the preschool years (NACCRRA-1998)